Booking safely

 2. Contact your card issuer for a refund.
 Section 75 of the Consumer Credit Act 1974 only applies if a single item in the transaction cost more than £100 (up to £30,000) and was paid for on a credit card — which won’t usually cover a £23 theory-test booking even when packaged with a markup.
 For the typical theory-booking scam, the route is chargeback: a card-scheme rule (Visa, Mastercard and Amex all offer it) that most UK banks honour when a service is not delivered, available on credit and debit cards.
 The exact window varies by card scheme and bank; ask your issuer how long you have.
 Bring your email evidence.

-3. Report the case to the police's Report Fraud service (formerly Action Fraud) at reportfraud.police.uk or by phone on 0300 123 2040.
+3. Report the case to the police’s Report Fraud service (formerly Action Fraud) at reportfraud.police.uk or by phone on 0300 123 2040 — in Scotland, report the crime to Police Scotland instead.
 The service will not recover your money, but reports feed into police and Trading Standards intelligence on repeat offenders.

 4. Leave a factual Trustpilot review describing the timeline and what was promised — these are the records other learners and journalists rely on.